Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ![](assets/react-dog-filter.jpeg)

-You replaced the original `input` box (allowed users to choose the number of pictures to display) with a sidebar containing a breeds filter.
+You replace the original `input` box (allowed users to choose the number of pictures to display) with a sidebar containing a breeds filter.
 When the user selects a breed’s radio button, the dog pictures in the right-hand pane refresh using an API call.

 The list of breeds in the sidebar is also provided from the API.
 You’ll be able to page this list using previous and next buttons, each page being fetched directly from the API.

 This mechanism of filtering and listing data items, and paging those data items, all while interacting with an API endpoint, is a very common pattern in web development.
 Although it seems you’re just listing and filtering pictures of cute dogs, I’m sure you can already recognize this familiar layout pattern from just about every online shop or product category page.

-You will use the `Create React App` starter project again to quickly scaffold your project, as well as the excellent `Axios` HTTP client package to handle API calls and data fetching.
+You will use the [`Create React App` starter project](https://create-react-app.dev/) again to quickly scaffold your project, as well as the excellent `Axios` HTTP client package to handle API calls and data fetching.

 You’ll touch on the subject of a data handler to act as a middle man between your API and components.
 For this project, you’re going to use a slightly different API for your dog picture needs: [TheDogAPI - Dogs as a Service](https://thedogapi.com/).